ariary/volana/README.md

 ## Detection

 Keep in mind that `volana` is not a miracle that will make you totally invisible.
-It aim is to make intrusion detection and investigation harder.
+Its aim is to make intrusion detection and investigation harder.

 By detected we mean if we are able to trigger an alert if a certain command has been executed.